Spacetime

-Introduction
+Fundamentals

 Definitions

-Non-relativistic classical mechanics treats time as a universal quantity of measurement which is uniform throughout space, and separate from space.
+Non-relativistic classical mechanics treats time as a universal quantity of measurement that is uniform throughout, is separate from space, and is agreed on by all observers.
 Classical mechanics assumes that time has a constant rate of passage, independent of the observer's state of motion, or anything external.
-Furthermore, it assumes that space is Euclidean; it assumes that space follows the geometry of common sense.
+It assumes that space is Euclidean: it assumes that space follows the geometry of common sense.

 In the context of special relativity, time cannot be separated from the three dimensions of space, because the observed rate at which time passes for an object depends on the object's velocity relative to the observer.
-General relativity also provides an explanation of how gravitational fields can slow the passage of time for an object as seen by an observer outside the field.
+General relativity provides an explanation of how gravitational fields can slow the passage of time for an object as seen by an observer outside the field.

 In ordinary space, a position is specified by three numbers, known as dimensions.
-In the Cartesian coordinate system, these are called x, y, and z.
-A position in spacetime is called an event, and requires four numbers to be specified: the three-dimensional location in space, plus the position in time (Fig. 1).
+In the Cartesian coordinate system, these are often called x, y and z.
+A point in spacetime is called an event, and requires four numbers to be specified: the three-dimensional location in space, plus the position in time (Fig. 1).
 An event is represented by a set of coordinates x, y, z and t.
-Space time is thus four dimensional.
-Mathematical events have zero duration and represent a single point in spacetime.
+Spacetime is thus four-dimensional.

+Unlike the analogies used in popular writings to explain events, such as firecrackers or sparks, mathematical events have zero duration and represent a single point in spacetime.
+Although it is possible to be in motion relative to the popping of a firecracker or a spark, it is not possible for an observer to be in motion relative to an event.

-The path of a particle through spacetime can be considered to be a succession of events.
-The series of events can be linked together to form a line which represents a particle's progress through spacetime.
-That line is called the particle's world line.
+The path of a particle through spacetime can be considered to be a sequence of events.
+The series of events can be linked together to form a curve that represents the particle's progress through spacetime.
+That path is called the particle's world line.

-Mathematically, spacetime is a manifold, which is to say, it appears locally "flat" near each point in the same way that, at small enough scales, a globe appears flat.
-A scale factor, $c$ (conventionally called the speed-of-light) relates distances measured in space with distances measured in time.
-The magnitude of this scale factor (nearly 300000 km in space being equivalent to one second in time), along with the fact that spacetime is a manifold, implies that at ordinary, non-relativistic speeds and at ordinary, human-scale distances, there is little that humans might observe which is noticeably different from what they might observe if the world were Euclidean.
+Mathematically, spacetime is a manifold, which is to say, it appears locally "flat" near each point in the same way that, at small enough scales, the surface of a globe appears to be flat.
+A scale factor, $c$ (conventionally called the speed-of-light) relates distances measured in space to distances measured in time.
+The magnitude of this scale factor (nearly 300000 km in space being equivalent to one second in time), along with the fact that spacetime is a manifold, implies that at ordinary, non-relativistic speeds and at ordinary, human-scale distances, there is little that humans might observe that is noticeably different from what they might observe if the world were Euclidean.
 It was only with the advent of sensitive scientific measurements in the mid-1800s, such as the Fizeau experiment and the Michelson–Morley experiment, that puzzling discrepancies began to be noted between observation versus predictions based on the implicit assumption of Euclidean space.